huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 # AWS EC2, RDS, and S3 Autottagging Tutorial

-In order to
+In order to set up Autotagging in AWS, you need to create a lambda function.
 Before you jump into Lambda to write your Autotagging lambda function, you should learn Boto3 and SNS because it will make things much easier.

+Since it's easier to learn things by doing, let's assume that you have a detailed billing report in an S3 bucket that you need to parse with Boto3.

 ## How to parse the AWS detailed billing report located in S3 with Boto3